-Courtney's net worth is largely derived from the ownership stake in Nirvana that she inherited when Kurt died.
-Upon his death from suicide, Courtney inherited both Kurt's writing and publishing rights which were valued at $130 and $115 million respectively.
-Courtney also owns a vast collection of Kurt's personal effects including guitars, clothing, notes, and other items that are valued at over $120 million.
-In 2009 Courtney shocked the media when she claimed that nearly all of the money she received from Kurt's estate had been stolen or lost by accountants and bad financial advisers.
-At the time she claimed the losses included $30 million in cash and as much as $500 million in real estate.
+Courtney's net worth is largely derived from the ownership stake in Nirvana that she inherited when her husband, Kurt Cobain, died.
+Upon his death from suicide, Courtney inherited both Kurt's writing and publishing rights, which were valued at $130 and $115 million respectively.
+Courtney also owns a vast collection of Kurt's personal effects, including guitars, clothing, notes, and other items that are valued at over $120 million.
+In 2009, Courtney shocked the media when she claimed that nearly all the money she received from Kurt's estate had been stolen or lost by accountants and bad financial advisers.
+At the time, she claimed the losses included $30 million in cash and as much as $500 million in real estate.

 When Courtney and Kurt's daughter Frances Bean Cobain turned 18, she replaced Courtney as the primary beneficiary of Kurt's estate which ultimately could be as much as $200 million today.
 When Frances was going through a divorce in 2017, it was revealed that up to that point she had received $20-30 million from her father's estate, leaving her with a net worth of $11.2 million.
 Furthermore we learned that Frances earns on average $100,000 per month in royalties alone from her father's music rights.